 +44 (0)207 822 1200

-Lucinda accepts instructions in all of chambers’ main practice areas.
-She has a particular interest in personal injury, clinical negligence, property damage and insurance.
+Lucinda is developing a practice across all of chambers’ main areas.
+She has a particular interest in cases with an international element.

 Lucinda has a broad range of advisory experience in clinical negligence claims, both liability and quantum.
-She has a particular interest in claims arising out of the diagnosis of cauda equina syndrome and spinal injuries.
+She has a particular interest in claims arising out of the diagnosis of cauda equina syndrome and spinal injuries, as well as in claims concerning women’s health.
 Beyond claims relating to medical treatment, she has also assisted in advising a GP surgery on the prospects of defending a claim for racial discrimination arising from its refusal to register a patient.

 Lucinda has assisted on numerous commercial cases, including a claim for breach of confidence in relation to a chemical formula for a flooring product, a cross-border LCIA arbitration concerning a gas explosion at a power plant, and disputes concerning allegations of deceit and conspiracy.
-During her practising second six, she represented a bank at a hearing in the Chancery division in a claim worth £1.35m concerning the priority of interests on the Land Registry.
+She has also represented a bank in the Chancery division in a claim worth £1.35m concerning the priority of interests on the Land Registry.